Templarian/MaterialDesign-Webfont/README.md

 # MaterialDesign-Webfont
-Bower Dist for Material Design Webfont.
+NPM/Bower Dist for Material Design Webfont.
 This includes the Stock and Community icons in a single webfont collection.

 ## Learn More